keziasetokusumo/dsc-phase-2-project-v2-5/README.md

-# Home Values in Kings County
+# Home Values in King County

 Reducing information asymmetry in home prices

 ![rowan-heuvel-bjej8BY1JYQ-unsplash](https://user-images.githubusercontent.com/111642763/223301762-394731ca-4447-4c2f-a6fd-c9c8fef6dd33.jpg)

 ## Overview and Problem Statement
-The focus for this project is to use data from the Kings County House Sales dataset to create a regression model that projects the sale price of properties in the area.
+The focus for this project is to use data from the King County House Sales dataset to create a regression model that projects the sale price of properties in the area.

 The scope of this project includes data cleaning, initial exploratory analysis, model improvement with additional or transformed variables, final recommendation, and overall evaluation.